Looking for information about your firm's panel status?

 Lloyds

-conveyancing panel and due to complete a purchase within the next few weeks.
-My papers do not include a Legal Charge for the client to sign.
+conveyancing panel and scheduled to complete a remortgage within the next few weeks.
+I dont have a Mortgage Deed for the client to sign.

 Who do I contact at Lloyds to request substitute deeds?